Boyeros

-Boyeros ([boˈʝeɾos]) is one of the 15 municipalities or boroughs (municipios in Spanish) in the city of Havana, Cuba.
+Boyeros ([boˈʝeɾos]) is one of the 15 municipalities in Havana, Cuba.
 The municipality was created in 1976, and amalgamated the town of Santiago de Las Vegas.
-It lies on the south-west side of the city and includes José Martí International Airport.
+It lies on the southwestern side of Havana and includes José Martí International Airport.

 History

 During the 18th, 19th and early part of the 20th century, large waves of Canarian people emigrated to Boyeros.
 In such a way, it was born the first settlement of the area known as Santiago de las Vegas.
 Since 1694. this name was also shortened as Las Vegas.

 Demographics

-In 2004, the municipality of Boyeros had a population of 188,593.
+In 2022, the municipality of Boyeros had a population of 204,003.
 With a total area of 134 km2, it has a population density of 1500 /km2.
 It is divided into seven consejos populares (wards): Santiago de Las Vegas, Nuevo Santiago, Boyeros, Wajay (close to the airport), Calabazar, Altahabana-Capdevila and Armada-Aldabó.

 Economics

 The main industrial outcomes of the local companies include paper and cardboard containers, woven and spun semifinished products, drugs, building materials, food products, etc. Boyeros hosts the Instituto de Investigaciones Fundamentales para la Agricultura Tropical ("International Institute for the Investigation of Tropical Agricolture", INIFAT), which was preceded by the Estación Experimental Agronómica de Cuba as the first agronomic research station founded in Latin America in 1904.

 The municipality of Boyeros is home to José Martí International Airport (former Rancho-Boyeros Airport) which connects Havana with many international destinations.